FedyCCodes/XCTE/README.md

 * `XCTEProjectController`: This class provides analysis for `.xcteproj` files in order to manage certain features in the IDE such as documentation, snippets, or others.
 * `XCTENotificationController`: This allows notifications to be sent from the IDE if a task has been completed or an internal error occurred.
 * `XCTESnippetsController`: This controller allows the source code editor to use different snippets including the ability to read Visual Studio Code snippets.
+* `XCTELayoutController`: The class that allows the user to rearrange the layout and manage the different color modes and size constraints.
 * `XCTECommunicationsController`: The class that handles all the communications between the front end of the IDE and the runner of the IDE.

 ### Application Structure: